HDI, MPI & Development Indicators

 SDG India Index — State-Level Performance

-The NITI Aayog SDG India Index, launched in 2018, is India's primary tool for tracking state-level SDG progress.
-The Index ranks states and UTs on a composite score from 0 to 100 across 16 SDGs (SDG 14 — Life Below Water — excluded for landlocked states).
-Scoring: Aspirant (0-49), Performer (50-64), Front Runner (65-99), Achiever (100).
-India's national composite score improved from 57 (2018-19) to 66 (2020-21) to 71 (2023-24).
+NITI Aayog launched the SDG India Index in 2018 to track state-level SDG progress.
+It ranks states and UTs on a composite score (0–100) across 16 SDGs (SDG 14 excluded for landlocked states).
+Categories: Aspirant (0–49), Performer (50–64), Front Runner (65–99), Achiever (100).
+National composite score: 57 (2018-19) → 66 (2020-21) → 71 (2023-24).
 Top performers (2023-24): Kerala (79), Tamil Nadu (77), Himachal Pradesh (76), Goa (75), Uttarakhand (74).
 Lowest: Bihar (52), Jharkhand (56), Assam (57), UP (58), Meghalaya (58).
-SDG-wise performance: India performs well on SDG 7 (Affordable Clean Energy — score 92, highest), SDG 6 (Clean Water — 83), SDG 12 (Responsible Consumption — 79).
+SDG-wise: India performs well on SDG 7 (Affordable Clean Energy — 92, highest), SDG 6 (Clean Water — 83), SDG 12 (Responsible Consumption — 79).
 India lags on SDG 2 (Zero Hunger — 47, lowest), SDG 5 (Gender Equality — 49), SDG 3 (Good Health — 58), SDG 9 (Industry & Innovation — 56).
-The Index uses 113 indicators drawn from national data sources (NFHS, PLFS, administrative records).
-It has become a governance tool — states compete to improve rankings, Chief Ministers review SDG dashboards, and district-level SDG monitoring has begun in some states.
-Limitations: (1) Relies on available indicators, which may not capture all SDG targets.
-(2) Data timeliness — many indicators use surveys with 2-3 year lags.
-(3) Some states dispute methodology and indicator weights.
+The Index uses 113 indicators drawn from NFHS, PLFS, and administrative records.
+It has become a governance tool — states compete on rankings, Chief Ministers review dashboards, and district-level SDG monitoring has begun.
+Limitations: (1) Relies on available indicators which may miss some SDG targets.
+(2) Data timeliness — many indicators carry 2–3-year lags.
+(3) Some states dispute methodology and weights.
 (4) Does not capture within-state inequality (district-level data often unavailable).

 Deprivation & Vulnerability Analysis